username1419/monkeytype-tui/TESTING.md

-# Functionality Test Plan
+# Testing

-A plan for exercising the application's behavior through functionality tests.
-Tests are described here but **not yet implemented**.
-The goal is to pin down how the app actually functions today, before (or alongside) finishing incomplete features.
+How the application is tested today.
+Implementation lives in `src/tests/` (unit tests in a binary crate) alongside the code it exercises; this document describes what is covered, what is intentionally not covered yet, and the constraints the tests work under.

+## Status

+- `cargo test` runs **82 tests**: 81 pass and 1 is ignored (a live-network GitHub test).
+- Most modules have real, passing coverage in `src/tests/`.
+- The typing engine (`src/test.rs`) and the new `src/verify.rs` are **work in progress** and must not be tested yet (see [WIP — do not test](#wip--do-not-test)).
+- A few behaviors remain untested (private globals/queues, network paths, and edge cases that would require a refactor).
+These are documented below.

 ## Scope & constraints

 - The crate is a binary crate (`src/main.rs`), so there is no library target for integration tests to import.
 Tests live as unit tests under `src/tests/`, matching the existing pattern.
-- **No production code changes**: every described test must work against the current API.
-  Behavior that cannot be reached without a refactor is documented as *blocked* rather than worked around.
-- **Network policy**: functionality that depends on live HTTP (monkeytype auth scraping, login/token refresh, GitHub tags/asset sync) is kept `#[ignore]`d or deferred.
+- **Network policy**: functionality that depends on live HTTP (monkeytype auth scraping, login/token refresh, GitHub tags/asset sync) stays `#[ignore]`d or deferred.
 A future httpmock-based harness would require injecting base URLs into `src/auth.rs` and `src/github.rs`, which is out of scope.
 - **Shared globals**: `TEST`, `WORD_LIST`, `AUTHORIZATION`, `NOTIFICATIONS`, and the